kevinfalting/BoardStats/README.md

 electron-packager .
 ```

-If you set it to always start on startup, and it will keep track of every key you press.
+If you set it to always start on startup, it will keep track of every key you press.
 Would like to eventually do some cool stats, maybe even display a heatmap of the keyboard or something.
 For now, this is just my first electron app.
 Enjoy.